Father of Thierry Hermes leaving France for Germany

 Thierry Hermes father was of protestant religion.

 pushed Hermes to leave the Kingdom of France

 and to emigrate to the Rhineland, Germany

 where he could live in peace.
-Under the reigns of Louis XV and Louis XIV
+Under the reign of Louis XIV and Louix XV

 Hugenots were persecuted in France which was a country of catholic religion.